Winemaker Mark Chesebro approaches each variety differently, with great respect to the terroir: this is what makes each Chesebro wine unique.

 Roussanne, Vermentino and Sauvignon Blanc Musque are picked based on flavor and acidity levels, typically in several passes during October.
-If picked together, each variety is whole cluster pressed together.
+Usually picked together, each variety is whole cluster pressed together.
 Otherwise, they are carefully processed individually.
-Fermentation and aging takes place in older neutral French oak barrels, with the nascent wine being aged on the lees for 6 to 8 months to enhance the texture before racking in preparation for bottling in August prior to harvest.
+Fermentation is often with native yeasts and aging takes place in older neutral French oak barrels, with the nascent wine being aged on the lees for 8 to 12 months to enhance the texture before racking in preparation for bottling in August prior to harvest.
 The goal is to finesse each wine to its optimal outcome.

 CEDAR LANE VINEYARD WINES